ncatlab/nlab-content/pages/5/7/0/0/75/content.md

  1. What foundations are adequate to formulate category theory?
  2. How can category theory provide a foundation for mathematics?

 These questions also apply to [[higher category theory]], which also involves the relation between them.
-(Two-categories as a foundation for categories, for example.)
+(2-categories as a foundation for categories, for example.)

 +--{.query}